Elizabeth Brownrigg: Abuse of servants: 1765–1767

 Little biographical information is available to explain her subsequent behavior.
 However, Elizabeth Brownrigg proved ill-suited to the task of caring for her foundling domestic servants and soon began to engage in severe physical abuse.
 This often involved stripping her young charges naked, chaining them to wooden beams or pipes, and then whipping them severely with switches, bullwhip handles and other implements for the slightest infraction of her rules.
 Mary Jones, one of her earlier charges, ran away from her house and sought sanctuary with the London Foundling Hospital.
 After a medical examination, the Governors of the London Foundling Hospital demanded that James Brownrigg keep his wife's abusive tendencies in check, but enforced no further action.

 Heedless of this reprimand, Brownrigg also severely abused two other domestic servants, Mary Mitchell and Mary Clifford.
 Like Jones before her, Mitchell sought refuge from the abusive behavior of her employer, but John Brownrigg forced her to return to Flower de Luce Road.
 Clifford was entrusted to Brownrigg's care, despite the Governors' earlier concerns about her abusive behaviour towards her charges.
 As a result, Brownrigg engaged in more excessive punishment towards Clifford.
 She was kept naked, forced to sleep on a mat inside a coal hole, and when she forced open cupboards for food because she was fed only bread and water, Elizabeth Brownrigg repeatedly beat her for a day's duration, chained to a roof beam in her kitchen.

 By June 1767 Mitchell and Clifford were experiencing infection of their untreated wounds, and Brownrigg's repeated assaults gave them no time to heal.
 Beginning to suspect something was awry, Brownrigg's neighbours asked the London Foundling Hospital to further investigate the premises.
 As a result, Brownrigg yielded Mary Mitchell, but Foundling Hospital Inspector Grundy then demanded to know where Clifford was, and took James Brownrigg prisoner, although Elizabeth and John Brownrigg escaped.

 Public feeling ran high against the Brownriggs, ensuring their capture would be swift.
 In Wandsworth, a chandler recognised the fugitives, and the trio stood trial in the Old Bailey in August 1767.

 Trial and execution: August–September 1767

 By this time, Mary Clifford had succumbed to her infected wounds, and Elizabeth Brownrigg was charged with her murder.
 At the trial, Mary Mitchell testified against her former employer, as did Grundy and an apprentice of James Brownrigg.
 Medical evidence and autopsy results indicated that Brownrigg's repeated assaults and negligence of Clifford's injuries had contributed to the fourteen-year-old's death, so Elizabeth Brownrigg was sentenced to hang at Tyburn and her corpse be publicly dissected.
-While awaiting execution, she expressed remorse and prayed for salvation.
+John and James were both acquitted, but were promptly detained under a separate indictment for abusing Mary Mitchell.
+The two were found guilty and were each sentenced to six months in prison.
+While awaiting execution, Elizabeth expressed remorse and prayed for salvation.
 Crowds condemned her on the way to her execution, spitting and shouting at her.